 MUFG has positioned ROE at the core of business management in line with its priority commitment to improving it under the MTBP.
 We will strive to achieve an ROE of 7.5% in fiscal 2023.
 Although this figure is not necessarily high enough when considering the cost of capital, we have identified it as a milestone on the path to securing future growth.
-To this end, we have set targets for profits, expenses and RWAs,^{1} which we have defined as the three key drivers that will enable us to achieve this goal.
+To this end, we have set targets for profits, expenses and RWAs, "I which we have defined as the three key drivers that will enable us to achieve this goal.
 We will therefore tighten our control on management resources while reinforcing the domestic business's revenue base and strengthening our global business, with the aim of becoming a financial group stably earning ¥1 trillion or more in profits attributable to owners of parent even as we improve ROE.
-1 Risk-weighted assets: The total monetary amount of risk volume calculated by reflecting the degree of risks associated with each asset held by MUFG.